 Bonded labour

-Any person forced into working excessive hours under threatening conditions to pay debt with no control to refuse or leave at their own choice.
+Any person forced into working excessive hours under threatening conditions to pay dept with no control to refuse or leave at their own choice.

 Child Labour